-Do not remove the socket cover until you have installed the CPU.
+Note: Do not remove the socket cover until you are ready to install the CPU and CPU cooler.
 This installation guide was created without using a socket cover to better illustrate the CPU Socket area.
-However, users should remove the cover as the Iast step, not the first step.

 Use the following procedure to install the CPU onto the motherboard.